ahmedmohamedezz/Matrices-Multiplication-Using-C---Mpi/README.md

 # Matrices-Multiplication-Using-C---Mpi
-Matrices Multiplication Using Parallel Programming In C language
+# Matrices Multiplication Using Parallel Programming In C language

+## screen shots of output